[wpforms id="406" title="false" description="false"]

 • Sunday is a religious day with church services in the morning and visiting in the afternoon, they do not work on Sundays

-• They have no church building as they take turns having church at their house and food all the attendees
+• They have no church building as they take turns having church at their house and food for all the attendees

 • The Amish community works together and always help each other

-• They make their own clothes
+• They make their clothes

 • Quilting is big business in the Amish community (and they are beautiful)